-Murder Matters, hosted by renowned craftsman Tommy MacDonald and his wife Rachel, features families of unsolved murder victims in America.
+Murder Matters, created by renowned craftsman Tommy MacDonald and his wife Rachel, features families of unsolved murder victims in America.
 The inspiration behind this series was the tragedy surrounding Tommy’s oldest sister Grace.
 She was murdered in November of 1990, and her killer remains at large.
-Tommy and Rachel believe the best ways to reminisce about lost loved ones is getting to work in the kitchen preparing that person’s favorite foods and on a project.
-Murder Matters celebrates the lives of victims through DIY projects and cooking segments with surviving family members and friends.
+Tommy and Rachel believe one of the best ways to reminisce about lost loved ones is getting to work on a project.
+Murder Matters celebrates the lives of victims through DIY projects with surviving family members and friends, along with a glimpse of the victims stories told by the ones who love them most.
 Episodes will also include law enforcement agents who explain the facts of each case and close with a tip line to the proper authorities.
-The objective of Murder Matters is to humanize the victims and help solve cases bringing closure to surviving families of cold case murder in America.
+The objective of Murder Matters is to humanize the victims and help solve cases.

 Grace's Story - Grace MacDonald

 After 27 years, Tommy opens up about the unsolved murder of his sister Grace.
 Watch as he and his wife Rachel talk about their personal heart ache.
 Former Boston police commissioner, Ed Davis, gives us an update and provides the facts of the case.